KxSystems/docs/docs/basics/glossary.md

 ## Function

-A map from domain/s to range defined by an algorithm.
+A mapping from input/s to result defined by an algorithm.

-Operators, keywords, extensions, compositions, projections and lambdas are all functions.
+Operators, keywords, compositions, projections and lambdas are all functions.

 <i class="far fa-hand-point-right"></i>
 [`.Q.res`](../ref/dotq.md#qres-k-words) returns a list of keywords